 USE of NATURAL PHENOMENA

-indications for intention -includes Archaeoastronomy and interpretation of cosmological events, special sound behavior
+Indications for intention: interpretation of astronomical events, special sound behavior, etc.

 Presentation Scientific Review Committee